kosmo-us/speed-math/readme.md

 ## Speed math challenge

 A simple speed math python program to improve your speed math.
-Currently in beta phase, more features to be added.
+Currently in alpha phase, more features to be added.
 Please raise issues if you find bugs or want new features/tasks.